 Day 2 Operations

 Let’s not forget that we have to support our users after the unboxing experience.
 I added a few details to help our users during day-2 operations, after they have powered on and set up their device.

 - The Workspace ONE Hub Services Virtual Assistant, named Hub Assistant, is a digital chatbot you can deploy to offer employee self-service tools.
 The Hub Assistant chatbot provides employees with an engaging, conversational experience to complete common workflows and to get answers to frequently asked company questions.
 When Hub Assistant is enabled in the Hub Services console, users can access the virtual assistant from the Intelligent Hub app and from a web browser.
 In our case, users are able to submit tickets, view tickets, and even follow a workflow to order new devices.
 This required integration with ServiceNow.
 For details on how to complete this integration watch the VMware Hub Assistant: ServiceNow Integration - Feature Walk-through.

 - Allowed users to perform actions such as syncing devices, install apps, profiles, and wiping devices all from a self-service portal.
 Users can also quickly, yet securely access their BitLocker recovery key when prompted by the OS during boot on special occasions.
-By default, all users have access to performing these self-service actions; however, you can disable this access for some or all users depending on your use-case.
+By default, all users have access to performing these self-service actions; however, you can deactivate this access for some or all users depending on your use-case.